-(a) In addition to the methods of serving documents (other than the citation to be served upon the filing of a cause of action) set forth in TEX.
+- (a) In addition to the methods of serving documents (other than the citation to be served upon the filing of a cause of action) set forth in TEX.
 R. CIV.
 P. 21a, a filer may serve documents upon another party in the case by electronically transmitting the document to that party at the party's email address.
-Service in such a manner is known as 'Electronic service,'' and is permissible in the circumstances set out in paragraph (b) below.
+Service in such a manner is known as "Electronic service," and is permissible in the circumstances set out in paragraph (b) below. - (b) Documents may be electronically served upon a party only where that party has agreed to receive electronic service or where the court has ordered the parties to electronically serve documents.